Should I Become an Independent Agent or a Captive Agent?

 There are options to achieve the best of both worlds.

-One of the greatest challenges of becoming an independent agent if you previously worked as a producer or a captive agent is getting carrier appointments.
+One of the greatest challenges of becoming an independent insurance agent if you previously worked as a producer or a captive agent is getting carrier appointments.
 Independent insurance carriers are taking a risk on “you” when they provide you an appointment.
 In turn, to get an independent appointment, you will often need production history or a business plan to give them confidence you are capable of managing and using the appointment with their interests in mind.

 In addition to getting appointments and selling policies, you are now a “business owner”.
 That means you are responsible for rents, accounting, compliance, marketing, training, payroll, HR, appointments, business licensing, carrier interaction (for each appointment) and analytics all while trying to sell and make money.